rhazama/TeamProfileGenerator/README.md

 ![badge](https://img.shields.io/badge/license-MIT-brightgreen)<br />
 ## Description
-An application where users can have easy access to organize team information
+An application where users can have easy access to organize team information.

 ## Table of Contents
 - [Description](#description)